rituvesh/course-jpms/README.md

 # Java Platform Module System Course

-This course teaches you the ins and outs of Java 9's new module system.
+This course teaches you the ins and outs of the Java Platform Module System (JPMS) introduced in Java 9.

 ## Content

 ### Basics

-* [section 00](00-class-path): install Java 9 and run existing application on class path
+* [section 00](00-class-path): install recent JDK version and run existing application on class path
 * [section 01](01-single-module): create a single module from an existing application
 * [section 02](02-multiple-modules): split the application into multiple modules